Book Now

 Wendy Underwood

 Flanked by water on three sides, downtown Vancouver is spilling over with ways to get visitors to experience adventure on the high seas.
 Stick close to shore, or motor further out to get up close and personal with marine life.
-Whether you want to feel the sea breeze through your hair, the sand between your toes, or both – spend a weekend on the water with our insider itinerary.
+You’ll find plenty of amazing Vancouver water activities, whether you want to feel the sea breeze through your hair, the sand between your toes, or both.
+Spend a weekend on the water with our insider itinerary.

 SATURDAY